toivoh/tt08-on-chip-memory-test/README.md

 I assume that most of the random logic is used in the demultiplexer and the multiplexer.
 We can see that there is some overhead here, which leaves room for improvement.

+One thing to note is that most cells have a number of versions with different drive strength, e g, `dfxtp_1`, `dfxtp_2`, `dfxtp_4`, etc, where higher drive strengths consume more are.
+The cell counts listed in `results.txt` don't distinguish between different versions of the same cell, so they can't tell the whole story about why one configuration needs more utilization than another.

 Results
 -------
 The full results are collected in `results.txt`, including utilization, timing information, and cell counts for each tested configuration.